Aleda E. Lutz: Honors and legacy

 Lutz is one of the most highly decorated women in the United States Military.
 Lutz was awarded the Purple Heart, the Air Medal with four Oak Leaf Clusters, the European–African–Middle Eastern Campaign Medal, and the Red Cross Medal.
 Lutz earned six battle stars: Tunisia, Sicily, Rome-Arno, Southern France, and North Apennines.

-On December 28, 1944 Lutz became the first military woman to receive the Distinguished Flying Cross, which she received posthumously (from President Franklin D. Roosevelt).
+On December 28, 1944 Lutz became the first military woman to receive the Distinguished Flying Cross, which she received posthumously from President Franklin D. Roosevelt.
 Lutz was the second woman to receive the decoration (after Amelia Earhart), awarded for distinguished performance in an aerial flight.
 It reads as follows:

-On April 3, 1945, at the insistence of General George C. Marshall, Lutz was honored with an 800-patient future hospital ship the USAHS Aleda E. Lutz.
-The Aleda E Lutz was the largest mercy ship afloat and was the former French liner Colombie.
+On April 3, 1945, at the insistence of General George C. Marshall, Lutz was honored with an 800-patient future hospital ship, USAHS Aleda E. Lutz, the former French liner Colombie and largest mercy ship afloat at the time.
 On February 13, 1945, Aleda E. Lutz was designated a U.S. Army hospital ship in accordance to international practice, as set forth in the provisions of the Hague Conventions of 1899 and 1907.

 The Aleda E. Lutz Nursing Award was given annually by the Saginaw General Hospital's Nursing School from 1945 until its closing in 1969.

 When women war veterans of Saginaw County organized their own American Legion Post No.544 after the war, it was also named for Lutz.

-In July 1945, Lutz's sister Hilda, a Saginaw General Hospital nurse, was a special guest at the Detroit Municipal Airport where the army air force was presented with an $80,000 check from the Women's International Bowling Congress for a new C-47 airplane to be named Miss Nightingale III, in Lutz's honor.
+In July 1945, Lutz's sister Hilda, a Saginaw General Hospital nurse, was a special guest at the Detroit Municipal Airport where the U.S. Army Air Forces were presented with an $80,000 check from the Women's International Bowling Congress for a new C-47 airplane to be named Miss Nightingale III, in Lutz's honor.